 Office Door Access Control systems give you control over who can access certain parts of the building and who can’t.
 Swipe cards and badges, or such as RFID or proximity cards, are a simple way to establish credentials for accessing and securing the office.
 More expensive office door access control systems may even use biometric credentials, such as fingerprints, for even more secure access.

 Access Control systems such as these let you decide who gets inside the office, where they can go once in, and provide an extra layer of security for important facilities that need to be off-limits.
 Keyless access control also provides extra physical security, as they cannot be picked or broken in the same manner as keyed locks.
 And, they can be instantly updated when an employee is terminated, without needing replacement as physical locks do.

-Office Door Access Control systems are often on-site systems that access a physical server in the building and pull up a user’s credentials.
+Office Access Control systems are often on-site systems that access a physical server in the building and pull up a user’s credentials.
 But many offices are now opting for Cloud-Based systems – such as from Brivo – where credentials are stored in the cloud and accessed instantly via Internet connection.
 Some cloud access systems will even let employees use their smartphone for access.

 Cloud-based access systems offer convenience and ease for business owners, who can simply pay a monthly subscription fee as opposed to having a physical server onsite requiring maintenance and service.

 Be sure to give access cards only to those who need them, and ensure every employee has the permissions to complete their work without interruptions.
 Also, ensure that any contractors or temporary employees turn in their badges when leaving.